aduitsis/freebsd-cooker/README.md

 * NCPUS: Number of virtual CPUs allocated, default 1.
 * PASSWORD_HASH: File containing the password hash of the root password of the image.
 Default password_hash, see below how to create it.
 * ZFS: If set to any non-empty value (e.g. ZFS=1), the virtual disk will be paritioned and made bootable using a ZFS-based scheme.
 The default is to create a traditional UFS scheme.
+* PKGNG: This is a list of package name that will be installed.
+Just to get things going, I have set a default value of vim-lite, so that the popular editor will be preinstalled in the image.
+To add more values, PKGNG+=whatever_you_like.
+When this list is not empty, the Makefile will bootstrap pkgng before doing anything else.
+To disable everything, set PKGNG to empty, like PKGNG=""

 ### Password Creation ###